Theragāthā 16.10

 Paralābhopajīvantā,

-They’re shameless, and do not care
+Lacking conscience, they do not care

 ahirīkā na lajjare.

-that they live on someone else’s property.
+that they live on the earnings of others.

 Nānuyuttā tathā eke,